Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ### Setup

-* Retrieve the URL you want TeamServer to send notifications to
+* Retrieve the URL to which you want Contrast to send notifications
 * Navigate to the **Integrations** tab under **Organization Settings**
 * Click **Connect** within the Generic Webhook row
 * Name the webhook and paste the URL into the input field